 WCR = Inventory + Accounts Receivable – Accounts Payable.

-If you’re wondering how to assess working capital requirement, look at its components first.
+If you’re wondering how to assess your working capital requirement, look at its components first.
 A rise in WCR comes either from a higher number of accounts receivable, a higher inventory, or a lower number in accounts payable.
-And the reverse – that is, a drop in WCR – comes from either a lower DSO or DIO, a higher DPO, or a combination thereof.
+And the reverse – that is, if the result of your working capital requirement calculation shows a drop – comes from either a lower DSO or DIO, a higher DPO, or a combination thereof.

 A rise in WCR usually means companies are spending a lot of their financial resources just running the business and therefore have less money to pursue other objectives such as new product development, geographical expansion, acquisitions, modernisation or debt reduction.
 The higher your working capital requirement, the more constraints you face in making forward-looking investments.
 So monitor any change in working capital requirement closely!